IamManchanda/list-rendering-javascript/README.md

 # List Rendering in JavaScript

-Water Water Everywhere, Not a Drop to drink!
+Water Water Everywhere, Not a Drop to drink! <br />
-Data Data Everywhere, Not a Developer to render (it on the page or server)!
+Data Data Everywhere, Not a Developer to render (it on the page or server)! <br />
 It's Time to fix that for JavaScript guys!

 ## List Rendering in Vanilla JavaScript (& Node)